 This exhibition was on display in fall 2018.
 This post has been retained for historical purposes.
-If you are interested in the materials described, please reach out to the Archives & Special Collections Desk.
+If you are interested in the materials described, please reach out to the Archives and Special Collections Desk.

 This post was written by Nina Keen, curator of our Fall 2018 exhibition.
 Keen is a graduate student in the Department of English at Loyola Marymount University.
 Read her previous post on this exhibition, Curator Nina Keen on “Sincere and Emotional: Stories of Connection.”

 When I was younger, I believed I could fly.
 Or rather, knew that I could.
 Each afternoon, standing in the grass of my backyard and gripping my cat-shaped umbrella, I waited and waited to float into the sky.
 Every day that I remained earthbound, did not prove I couldn’t fly.
 It just meant it was not the right time yet.

 In researching the life and works of Rose O’Neill, I have been brought back to this childlike mindset – where magic is a part of life.
 Similar to me, O’Neill was fascinated with an aspect of flight herself – wings.
 As the artist describes in her autobiography, whenever she made a spelling error in a journal entry, O’Neill covered it with detailed and fanciful drawings of wings (68).
 O’Neill’s attraction to wings was congruent with the rest of her art and fairytale-like biography.
 Learning about the artist’s life made mine a bit more magical while working as an intern in Archives and Special Collections at the William H. Hannon Library.